 the firing line gathering data at 100 yards.
 We stopped early (we

-usually shot right up until sundown) and Ken Gillett (range master) shot our
+usually shot right up until sundown) so that Ken Gillett (range master) could

 rifles over his chronograph.
 He fired three shots and noted the average on